MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 ## What about the Azure Active Directory roles?

+The Microsoft 365 admin center lets you manage over 30 Azure AD roles.
+However, these roles are a subset of the roles avialable in the Azure portal.
+If you have a large business, there might be roles in the Azure portal that meet your organizational needs.

+For a list and description of all the Azure Active Directory roles, see [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

-If you have a large business, there might be roles in Azure Active Directory that will meet your organizational needs, too.
-A user who is assigned an admin role will have the same permissions across all of the cloud services that your organization has subscribed to, regardless of whether you assign the role in the Microsoft 365 admin center, or in the Azure portal, or by using the Azure AD module for Windows PowerShell.
+A user who is assigned an admin role will have the same level of access to cloud services that your organization has subscribed to, regardless of whether you assign the role in the Microsoft 365 admin center or the Azure portal, or by using the Azure AD module for Windows PowerShell.

-For a list and description of all the Azure Active Directory roles, see [Administrator role permissions in Azure Active Directory](https://go.microsoft.com/fwlink/?linkid=862394).

 ## Delegated administration for Microsoft Partners